vabrador/godot-behbeh-trees/readme.md

 I like being able to edit and author trees visually.
 I couldn't find a Behavior Tree solution for Godot 4 that used GraphEdit.

 ## TLDR
+- Please evaluate in isolation first.
+Tool has only recently stabilized and may have dragons lurking.
 - BehTrees contain BehNodes.
 Both are Resources.
 - tick() BehTrees.
   - `fn tick(dt: float, bb: Dictionary) -> BehConst.Status`